1922 St. Louis Browns season

 The 1922 St. Louis Browns season was a season in American baseball.
 It involved the Browns winning 93 games, the only time in franchise history that the Browns topped the 90 win plateau.
 In the American League standings, the Browns finished in second place behind the New York Yankees.
 The Browns set a franchise record with 712,918 fans coming to watch the games.
 This was approximately 100,000 higher than the previous high.
+The franchise would never approach this figure again in the St. Louis portion of franchise history; it would remain the franchise record for attendance until 1954, their first year in Baltimore.
+The 93 wins would remain a franchise record until the 1961 Orioles won 95 games.

 Regular season

 The Browns of 1922 had one of the best seasons in the history of the franchise.
 As a team, the Browns had a batting average of .310, which led the entire Major Leagues.

 George Sisler had a batting average of .420, which was the third highest batting average in the 20th century.
 Sisler led the league with 246 hits, 18 triples, 134 runs scored and 51 stolen bases.
 It was the only time that a Brown would lead the American League in triples and runs scored.
 It would also be the last time that a Brown led the American League in batting average.

 Ken Williams became the first player in the history of Major League Baseball to hit 30 home runs and steal 30 bases in a season.
 The feat would not be accomplished again until Willie Mays did it in 1957.
 Williams batted .332 and led the American League with 39 home runs and 155 runs batted in.
 He also stole 37 bases, finishing second in the league to Sisler.

 The Browns were in first place for 69 days but the New York Yankees overtook them on September 8.
 The Browns could have regained first place but lost two of three games to New York in a later September series.
 In the last game of the series, the Browns had a 2–0 lead in the eighth inning.
 New York scored once in the eighth and then scored two more runs in the ninth inning to win the game.

 On the second to last day of the season, the Boston Red Sox sent rookie pitcher Alex Ferguson to pitch against New York.
 The Yankees countered with Waite Hoyt who allowed only one run over eight innings.
 The win clinched the pennant for the Yankees.